foxleigh81/s2sconvert/README.md

 `s2sconvert -f 'filename.sass'`

-### Specify source directory
+### Specify source(input) directory
-You can also specify a directory if you want to use the tool from within something like gulp or grunt (or if you just can't be bothered to cd into the correct folder):
+You can also specify an input directory if you want to use the tool from within something like gulp or grunt (or if you just can't be bothered to cd into the correct folder):

 `s2sconvert -i '/path/to/files'`

-### Specify output directory
+### Specify output directory / TODO
 By default sass2stylus-cli just outputs the files in the existing directory, if you want to specify an output directory, use the following:

 `s2sconvert -o '/path/to/directory'`

-### Delete originals
+### Delete originals / TODO
 If you want to delete the source files automatically once they have been converted add the '-d' flag:

 `s2sconvert -d`